reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-01-v2.md

     ![](media/az-1-6.png)

-1. On the left-side menu, under **Hub settings**, click on **Built-in endpoints**
+1. On the left-side menu, under **Hub settings**, click on **Built-in endpoints**.
 IoT Hub exposes "endpoints" that enable external connections.
 Essentially, an endpoint is anything connected to or communicating with your IoT Hub.
 You should see that your hub already has endpoints defined, including the following:

     * _Event Hub compatible endpoint_ **(1)**
     * _Cloud to device messaging_ **(2)**